Tonight, a Dutch charity for cancer research will place 15,000 teddy bears in an otherwise empty soccer stadium.

 The action was organized by the Dutch charity KiKa, which focuses on childhood cancer research.
-The teddy bears are meant to draw attention to the 15,000 children in the Netherlands who have cancer.
+The purpose of the teddy bears is to draw attention to the 15,000 children in the Netherlands who have cancer.

-The traditional sports-related events that the charity organizes have been put on hold due to the coronavirus pandemic, which has greatly decreased the income they need to fund their cancer research.
+The traditional sports-related events that the charity organizes have been put on hold due to the coronavirus pandemic.
+And that has greatly decreased the income they need to fund their cancer research.

 Major league soccer in Friesland

-The match is taking place at the Abe Lenstra Stadium in the Dutch town of Heerenveen, about 130 km (81 miles) north of Amsterdam.
+The match is taking place at the Abe Lenstra Stadium in the Dutch town of Heerenveen.
+That’s about 130 km (81 miles) north of Amsterdam.

 Local team SC Heerenveen will be facing off against FC Emmen.
 Both teams are in the Eredivisie league, which is the highest level of professional soccer in the Netherlands.